ackrep-org/ackrep_doc/docs/source/devdoc/contributing_docs.md

 `rst2myst convert <path/file_name>.rst`

-This apparantly is not foolproof and sometimes generates an output, that cant be properly parsed by markdown.
+Apparantly, this is not foolproof and sometimes generates an output, that can't be properly parsed by markdown.

 Example:
-- Origonal .rst syntax:
+- Original .rst syntax:

     ```
     .. note::